 Philippa’s research seemed to confirm that this could be the likely location of the lost priory church of the Greyfriars, but the only way to find out was to cut the tarmac and on 25 August 2012 – the anniversary of Richard’s burial in the Greyfriars in 1485 - a lower leg bone was uncovered.

-Richard III was found beside the letter R in the adjacent parking bay.
+Richard III was found beside the letter R, in the adjacent parking bay to the right.
 It was the first discovery of the dig, on the very first day.